 When it comes to hardwood flooring in the U.S., Oak has been the go-to species not just for decades, but for well over two centuries.
 Part of Oak’s popularity is due to its prevalence on the North American continent—Oaks account for more than half of all domestic hardwood trees.
 Their wood is also uncommonly dense and hard, so very durable, and is high in tannins, which help it to resist fungus and repel insects, making it an ideal material for flooring.

 In a recent survey of professional designers from around the country, nearly half of the respondents chose Oak as the species they recommend most—and more than half made this their recommendation for pet owners.
-An article from Floor Covering Weekly notes that modern harvesting and milling techniques allow for more customization of Oak than ever before, making it at once a classic and a contemporary favorite.
+Modern harvesting and milling techniques allow for more customization of Oak than ever before, making it at once a classic and a contemporary favorite.

 Here, we take a closer look at America’s hardwood sweetheart.

 Hundreds of species

 Oak trees make up the genus Quercus, of which there are some 600 different species.
 Here in the States, the most popular species for flooring are the native Quercus alba, White Oak, and Quercus rubra or Borealis, Northern Red Oak.
 However, there are species whose qualities are so similar to Quercus alba that they are also sometimes sold as White Oak.

 White Oak trees tend to be shorter and squatter than Red Oaks and can live for several hundred years.
 These are some of the Oaks you see with sprawling limbs, ideal for climbing and tire swings.
 This picturesque tree has earned a place as the state tree of Illinois, Connecticut and Maryland and is even the symbol of Connecticut minted on that state’s quarter.
 It grows throughout the eastern half of the U.S. and in much of southern Canada and remains abundant thanks to sustainable harvesting and careful forest management.